Prince Andrew & the Epstein Scandal: Awards

 Maitlis won the Network Presenter of the Year award at the RTS Television Journalism Awards in 2020, while the interview was awarded as the Interview of the Year and the Scoop of the Year.

 The episode and production team were nominated in the news coverage category at the 2020 British Academy Television Awards.

 In popular culture

-In 2022, The Kunts published a song titled "Prince Andrew Is a Sweaty Nonce", ridiculing Andrew's statement that he cannot sweat, and his statement that he was at Pizza Express Woking.
-It reached No. 20 in the UK charts.
+In 2022, the Kunts published a punk rock song titled "Prince Andrew Is a Sweaty Nonce", ridiculing Andrew's statement that he cannot sweat, and his statement that he was at Pizza Express Woking.
+It reached No. 20 in the UK singles chart.

+Following the former Prince's arrest in 2026, a Reuters photograph by Phil Noble, showing a "shell-shocked, haunted" Andrew sitting in his car as he left the police station, earned international attention.
+The image was briefly hung at the Louvre by activists from Everyone Hates Elon under the title "He's Sweating Now", before being removed by museum staff after around 15 minutes.
+The caption referenced the former prince's comments in the Newsnight, in which he said accusations against him of sexual assault could not be believed because the person accusing him also described him as sweating, something he claimed was impossible for him to do.

 Adaptations

 Sam McAlister, among the producers of Newsnight, published a memoir Scoops: Behind the Scenes of the BBC's Most Shocking Interviews (2022), about her role in getting the interview with Prince Andrew and related issues.
 In July 2022, it was announced that a film would be adapted from her book.
 Shooting started in early 2023.
 Titled Scoop, it was written by Peter Moffat and directed by Philip Martin.
-Starring Gillian Anderson and Rufus Sewell, it was released in 2024 and is available on Netflix.
+Starring Gillian Anderson and Rufus Sewell, it was released in 2024.
 The television miniseries A Very Royal Scandal was released later that year.